swathisprasad/angular-ag-grid-example/README.md

 # angular-codelyzer
-Integration of Codelyzer with Angular7
+Integration of ag grid community with Angular7